lawrencemcdaniel-dot-com/html/diamonddragon.us/wp-content/plugins/events-calendar-pro/readme.txt

 == Changelog ==

+= [4.4.28] 2018-06-20 =

+* Add - Accessibility repair: new title-bar template for loop views included above the filter bar and content containing the page title in a `h1` tag.
+* Fix - Category Title in Photo View Loses Parameter After Navigating Previous/Next [90010]
+* Fix - Make sure the recurring events series "after" field is not empty and a valid number.
+Thanks @versi for flagging this!
+[43855]
+* Fix - Resolved customizer inconsistencies with month/week views and full styles [69758]
+* Fix - Resolved the datepicker losing state after visiting an event and hitting the "back" button on week view.
+Props to Joel for reporting!
+[69707]
+* Tweak - Accessibility repair: heading hierarchy improvements throughout.
+* Tweak - Accessibility repair: make sure all elements have unique `id` attributes.
+* Tweak - Accessibility repair: remove redundant tab stops on feature image links.
+* Tweak - Accessibility repair: hide Google Map embeds from screen readers.
+* Tweak - Added the unit to the distance output [70874]

 = [4.4.27] 2018-05-29 =

 * Fix - Resolved problems with date parameter for the week view of `[tribe_events]` [69297]